section-engineering-education/engineering-education/articles/build-an-outlook-clone-using-react -hooks/index.md

 These are the same state variables as earlier.
 This time they are declared as and when used.
 This is a powerful feature.
 Declare state variables as and when required.

-Initially, on componentDidMount the first useEffect is called, where we fetch the list.
-Initially the id is set to an empty string.
-When there is change in id, we will make an API call to localhost to fetch the body.
+Initially, on componentDidMount, the first useEffect is called, where we fetch the list.
+Initially, the id is set to an empty string.
+When there is a change in id, we will make an API call to the localhost to fetch the body.
 The body state is set. getId is the callback function that is passed as a prop to Email component and we set the id.

 Earlier, we had to send a callback function to modify the readlist.
 In this case, we can directly send the useState list.
 We send readlist and setReadList as props to *Email.js*.
 In *Email.js*, we setReadList on an onClick event.